 - a.
 Rest and relax.
-You need time to replenish - b.
-Get regular exercise and eat regular, wellbalanced meals.
-Good physical health supports good mental health. - c.
-Cut back on tea, coffee, chocolate, soft drink, and cigarettes.
-If your body is tense, stimulants will add to this feeling. - d.
-Try to avoid using drugs or alcohol to cope as these can lead to more problems. - e.
-Self-soothe through the senses: pleasant sounds, sights, smells, tastes and sensations to help you wind down, relax and feel settled.
+You need time to replenish. - a.
+Get regular exercise and eat regular, well-balanced meals.
+Good physical health supports good mental health. - a.
+Cut back on stimulants like tea, coffee, chocolate, soft drink, and cigarettes.
+If your body is feeling tense, stimulants will only add to this feeling. - a.
+Try to avoid using drugs or alcohol to cope as these can lead to more problems. - a.
+Self-soothe through the five senses: pleasant sounds, sights, smells, tastes and sensations that help you to wind down, relax and feel settled.

-3. Have a routine where possible
+3. Have a routine and structure where possible

 - a.
 Structure your days and try to schedule at least one enjoyable activity each day. - b.
-Make a timetable for each day, including exercise, work and relaxation. - c.
-Get back into your normal routine as soon as possible but take it easy, do it bit by bit.
+Try making a timetable for each day, including some exercise, some work, and some relaxation. - c.
+Get back into your normal routine as soon as possible, but take it easy, and do it bit by bit.